faithlets/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is my first readme file on shell direcoties
+this is my readme file on shell directories